bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/pluralrules.md

 An object with some or all of the following properties:

 `localeMatcher`
 The locale matching algorithm to use.
-Possible values are "`lookup`" and "`best fit`"; the default is "`best fit`".
+Possible values are “`lookup`” and “`best fit`”; the default is “`best fit`”.
 For information about this option, see the [Intl](../../intl#locale_negotiation) page.

 `type`
 The type to use.
 Possible values are:

--   "`cardinal`" for cardinal numbers (refering to the quantity of things).
+-   “`cardinal`” for cardinal numbers (refering to the quantity of things).
 This is the default value.
--   "`ordinal`" for ordinal number (refering to the ordering or ranking of things, e.g. "1st", "2nd", "3rd" in English).
+-   “`ordinal`” for ordinal number (refering to the ordering or ranking of things, e.g. “1st”, “2nd”, “3rd” in English).

 The following properties fall into two groups: `minimumIntegerDigits`, `minimumFractionDigits`, and `maximumFractionDigits` in one group, `minimumSignificantDigits` and `maximumSignificantDigits` in the other.
 If at least one property from the second group is defined, then the first group is ignored.